JimLynchCodes/webinar-episode-1-code-challenge-solution/README.md

 });
 ```

-We also have a migration file which we need once we want to deploy:
+We also have a migration file which we need to deploy to a local or network blockchain:
 ```
 const SimpleStorage = artifacts.require("SimpleStorage");